Our union contractors and Local 825 Operating Engineers are proud of a record of quality and safety that has come to define their work.

 These requirements come in the form of prevailing wage laws, project labor agreements and proposed expansion of contractor registration requirements for public utility projects in New Jersey.

-Our union contractors and Local 825 Operating Engineers enjoy the highest record of quality and ELEC is fighting to maintain that standard.
+Our union contractors and Local 825 Operating Engineers enjoy the highest record of quality and ELEC825 is fighting to maintain that standard.